-Master of None - The fear of being of not having a specialism
+Master of None - The fear of not having a specialism

 Graphic Designer, Illustrator, UX Architect, Art Director, Digital Designer, Web Designer, Print Designer, Visual Designer, UI Specialist, App Designer, Software Designer - what does it all mean?
 Don't all of these labels and titles just focus on the end product?
 The output?

-"I am a App Designer, therefore the solution that I will propose will be an app"
+"I am an App Designer, therefore the solution that I will propose will be an app"

 What if that's wrong?
 What if that's not what the client really needs at all?